fminiati/apecode/README.md

 this second API enables the user to specify arbitrary line shape and broadening mechanism through template parameters of their own definition.

-The second API is as follows:
+The second API is as follows (function parameters with the same name have the same meaning as above):

 template <typename LineProfile<typename Shape, typename Broadening>> void emission_spectrum(std::vector<Real> &a_spectrum,